How to Implement Deep Learning in Healthcare Practice: Top Features and Applications

 4. Ethics and Compliance

-Additionally, explainable AI techniques can help healthcare providers understand model decisions, fostering trust.
+Additionally, explainable AI techniques can help doctors' understand model decisions, fostering trust.

 Tools and Technologies for Deep Learning Implementation